canonical/snapd/HACKING.md

 which currently has circular symlinks in the tree, which due to a regression in snapcraft is no longer usable with remote-build.
-Removing these files in the snapd git tree is tracked at https://bugs.launchpad.net/snapd/+bug/1948838, but in the mean time in order to build remotely with snapcraft, do the following:
+Removing these files in the snapd git tree is tracked at https://bugs.launchpad.net/snapd/+bug/1948838, but in the meantime in order to build remotely with snapcraft, do the following:

 ```
 snap refresh snapcraft --channel=latest/edge